 I love holidays.
 I love Thanksgiving.
 In fact, I think Thanksgiving might be my favorite holiday, or at least it’s at the top of my list.
 Not sure what this says about me.
 Okay, yes, it says I like the food!
-And the togetherness and all the rest…Holidays are great, but holidays can also be stressful for a lot of reasons but one reason, when talking about Thanksgiving, might be that perhaps you’re just not feeling all that grateful.
+And the togetherness and all the rest…Holidays are great, but holidays can also be stressful due to a lot of reasons.

 Is that allowed?

 Well, maybe you’ve just been diagnosed with cancer or some other challenging illness or situation.
 Maybe you’re sick from chemo or some other treatment.
 Maybe your loved one just died.
 Maybe you just lost your job and have no prospects for another.
 Maybe you just broke up with your significant other.
 Maybe you are all alone and don’t want to be.
 Maybe you are damn tired.

 There are lots of reasons why life gets challenging, and challenges don’t magically disappear for the holidays.